-To provide the Council with means to quantify the different alternatives in Action 1, an entanglement relative risk analysis. was conducted Data on actual interactions between black sea bass pots and NARW is unavailable so the co-occurrence of gear and whales was used as a proxy for entanglement risk.
-The model estimated the relative risk of entanglement relative to each alternative.
-This analysis was reviewed by the Southeast Fishery Science Center, the Atlantic Scientific Review Group (SRG), and the Council's Scientific and Statistical Committee (SSC).
-SRGs advise NMFS and U.S. Fish and Wildlife Service (FWS) on the status of marine mammal stocks (under Section 117 of the Marine Mammal Protection Act.
+To provide the Council with means to quantify the different alternatives in Action 1, an entanglement relative risk analysis SERO conducted an analysis to estimate the biological effects of proposed closures on black sea bass pot gear fishing and NARW entanglement risk.
+Data on actual interactions between black sea bass pots and NARW is unavailable so the co-occurrence of gear and whales was used as a proxy for entanglement risk.
+This co-occurrence model estimated the relative risk of entanglement relative to each alternative.
+The distribution of whales in the model was simulated using approaches described in Appendix N. This analysis was reviewed by the Southeast Fishery Science Center, the Atlantic Scientific Review Group (SRG) and the Council's Scientific and Statistical Committee (SSC).
+SRGs advise NMFS and U.S. Fish and Wildlife Service (FWS) on the status of marine mammal stocks (under Section 117 of the Marine Mammal Protection Act).
+Comments from the SSC's October 2014 review were addressed and an updated analysis was presented to them in April 2015.
 These scientific review bodies agreed that the whale interaction prediction model provided a reasonable proxy for the relative entanglement risk associated with each of the proposed alternatives.
 The analysis of uncertainty in the model indicated that the differences between alternatives were robust.
-The Atlantic SRG found that the additional model developed for the distribution of right whales off North Carolina was valid and consistent with the expectations of experts on right whale biology.
+The Atlantic SRG found that modeled distribution of right whales off North Carolina was valid and consistent with the expectations of experts on right whale biology.
 In April 2015, the SSC agreed that the updated analysis addressed all the concerns they had raised in their October 2014 meeting, and the analysis represented the best available scientific information on right whale entanglement relative risk associated with the proposed alternatives in Regulatory Amendment 16.